 Every year I am trying to add a couple of new Christmas decor items to our stash.
-Just adding a few items each year keeps the investment low, but already with this being my fifth year of having my own apartment, I am starting to have a lot of decorative goodies!
+Just adding a few items each year keeps the investment low, but things really do start to accumulate over time.

 This year, since we already have a lot of coastal themed ornaments from prior years, I focused on crafting extra decor items this time.
 I was very inspired by oyster trees that I saw all over pinterest, so I decided to make my own.